-Helping your Club or Centre make the most of your Try Sailing event
+Helping your Club or Centre make the most of your Try Sailing event or programme

 Irish Sailing’s TRY SAILING campaign strives to develop sailing for all ages and introduce newcomers to this fun and active sport.
 Through local events put on by sailing clubs and centres, we are hoping to grow the sailing community in Ireland and increase membership of Irish Sailing organisations.